After decades of building up your retirement savings, the thought of drawing money from your pension is probably quite daunting.

 In our recent retirement survey1, we found a real mix of preferences, with 30% of respondents wanting a guaranteed income, 28% wanting the opportunity for investment growth and 33% wanting a mix of the two.

-Preference for certainity versus growth
+Preference for certainty versus growth

 The good news is that solutions exist to cater for all these preferences.
 Before we explore each of the options in turn, it’s worth remembering that you can take up to 25% of your pension as tax-free cash.
 This is currently capped at £268,2752.
 Further withdrawals will be taxed at your normal rate of income tax, whether the income is from an annuity, flexible income drawdown or individual lump sums.